level-data-1a/predicting-proficiency/README.md

 For example, if a student's score is 21 and the proficiency threshold is 18, then `is_proficient` will be True and `proficient_score` is 1.1666.

+Then, for a given student, grade level, and subject, we merged dataframes in the following manner:

 * **Results and Key Findings**